 You need an approval (or referral) from your PCP to see some types of specialists (providers who are experts in one or more areas of health care).
 An approval, or referral, is what your PCP uses to ask DHMC to approve your visit to some specialists.

-An approval from Utilization Management is necessary before you see a specialist outside of DHMC.
-If you do not get approval from either your PCP or Utilization Management before you see these specialists or get these services, you may have to pay for the care you get.
+An approval from Utilization Management is necessary before you see any provider or specialist outside of DHMC.